 Please see the following instructions to electronically submit materials to the Graduate School.

-- Please ensure forms contain all the required signatures before emailing, as this may delay processing.
+Ensure forms contain all the required signatures before emailing.

-GRADUATING STUDENTS: Only submit required pages to this inbox.
-Do not submit your report/thesis/dissertation to this inbox.
+Only submit required pages to the email above.
+Do not submit your report/thesis/dissertation via email.
 Final reports, theses and dissertations MUST be uploaded to the Texas Digital Library before your final paperwork and pages will be reviewed.
 After submission, no revisions or corrections will be allowed except for those required by the dean of the Graduate School.

 Electronic signatures continue to be approved for use on all graduate school forms such as the Request for Final Oral, Master’s Committee Approval form and Report of Dissertation Committee.
 Digital signatures or scanned signatures are also allowed.